deniselashlley/TheLightTreeYoga/src/pages/introduction/index.md

 ---
 templateKey: introduction
 title: "Welcome "
-quote: UBUNTU ~ I am because we are
+quote: Join me for embodied explorations, journeys and events.
 image: null
-highlightedText: Join me for embodied explorations, journeys and events.
+highlightedText: ""
 ---
-This is an invitation to embark on a journey of re-membering our inter-connectedness to reawaken and explore our Aliveness.
+### This is an invitation to embark on a journey of re-membering our inter-connectedness to reawaken and explore our Aliveness.

 The tree is the realisation of the seed being loved into existence.
 The seed is a gift paid forward, an intelligent imprint of nature, uniquely expressed, a miraculous becoming.
 Intrinsically connected with the elements the seed grows, nourished safely within the earth, hydrated by the rain, energised by the sun and breathed by the air.
 As the seed sprouts expanding roots, the sapling grows ever towards the light, to become the tree it was designed to become.